Jumio/implementation-guides/netverify/callback.md

 # Callback

 The callback is the authoritative answer from Jumio.
-Specify a callback URL (for constraints see [Configuring Settings in the Customer Portal](/netverify/portal-settings.md#callback-error-and-success-urls)) to automatically recieve the result for each transaction.
+Specify a callback URL (for constraints see [Configuring Settings in the Customer Portal](/netverify/portal-settings.md#callback-error-and-success-urls)) to automatically receive the result for each transaction.

 ### Revision history